This article will explain how to detect your Windows IP address

 When you connect to the internet through an ADSL modem, your computer has two network interfaces.

-A private interface is used to network computers connected to a router.
+is used to network computers connected to a router.
 Computers in this network typically have an IP address in the range of 192.168.0.* or 192.168.1.* A router will connect to the gateway with an IP address in the range of 192.168.0.1 or 192.168.1.1.
 A command via the computer will allow you to determine the private IP address that has been assigned to your router.

 You can also simply log onto specialized sites to access this information.